Hpauric/hpauric.github.io/_posts/2017-06-22-What-Exactly-Is-JSX.md

 published: true
 title: What Exactly Is JSX?
 image_url: /images/400-300px/pj-sandwich.png
+description: It's the peanut-butter and jelly sandwich of the web development world.
+Javascript is the jelly, HTML is the peanut-butter, and it's all held together with some...
 ---

 It's the peanut-butter and jelly sandwich of the web development world.
 Javascript is the jelly, HTML is the peanut-butter, and it's all held together with some...